 C-FER's Special Environments Laboratory (SEL) is one of the world's largest and most comprehensive containment test facilities.
-This unique facility is utilized for tests demanding the safe containment of toxic and flammable gases and potential explosions.
+This unique facility is utilized for tests that simulate corrosive, toxic or explosive environments.

 The primary use of the SEL is for sour testing with combinations of hydrogen sulfide (H2S), carbon dioxide (CO2) and corrosive liquids, often following NACE testing fluid specifications.

 To safely conduct these tests, C-FER has rigorous safety procedures in place which require two barriers at all times between test fluid containing H2S and workers.
 Conventional fume hoods are used to house smaller specimens and low pressure tests.
 Supplied air breathing apparatus are used by testing personnel when required to maintain two barriers between the worker and the test fluid.